 Because militaries are often bound by tradition, unhampered by progress, they still did volley fire on occasion, though the accuracy and rapid loading of the rifles had made volley fire unnecessary by the time of the Spanish American war.
 See the EFK (esoteric firearms knowledge) post about Baron F.W.A.H.F. von Steuben, if you want to understand more about volley fire.

-Although it has several unique features, the manually operated, turn-bolt .303 British Lee-Enfield is typical of this period.
+Although it has several unique features, the manually operated, turn-bolt .303 British Lee-Enfield (SMLE) is typical of this period.
 It was adopted in 1895, at the end of Queen Victoria’s reign, and versions of it stayed in service with Commonwealth countries till the beginning of Queen Elizabeth II’s.
 In the 1970s, the Royal Small Arms Factory at Enfield converted just over a thousand of the SMLEs into sniper rifles (chambered in 7.62 NATO; see below) and the resulting L42A1 stayed in service through the Dhofar Rebellion, the Troubles in Northern Ireland, the Falklands conflict, and the Gulf War.

-Within a year of its adoption, the Brits were issuing a 10″ shorter carbine version of the same rifle to horse cavalry.
+Within a year of its adoption in 1895, the Brits were issuing a 10″ shorter carbine version of the SMLE to horse cavalry.
 In the first half of the 20th Century, “carbine” just meant “short rifle”–the cartridge was irrelevant.